 D6-04.2 Pervious Pavement

 This work shall consist of construction of the pervious pavement section as described in this section.
-Three types are allowable: pervious asphalt, pervious concrete, or pervious pavers, which includes grass paving.
+Three types are allowable: pervious asphalt, pervious concrete, or pervious pavers, which include grass and gravel paving systems.

 A. Wearing Course